Leviathan in popular culture: Video games

 The Pokémon Kyogre is based on a Leviathan.

+In the otome game Obey Me!, Leviathan is the third oldest among the seven demon brothers and the Avatar of Envy.
+He spends almost all of his free time watching anime, reading manga, or in some way consuming media.

 Leviathan is a recurring creature in the Final Fantasy RPG series, often encountered as an obstacle or boss, as well as a water-based Summon spell.
+Its incarnation from Final Fantasy VII appears in Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
+Ultimate on the Midgar stage.

 In the game Dishonored, it is hinted that the original form of the Outsider, a mystical figure who grants the protagonist Corvo magical powers, is a leviathan.

-In the Mass Effect 3 DLC, Mass Effect: Leviathan, the protagonists investigate a derelict Reaper codenamed "Leviathan", and wind up encountering the ancient aquatic species responsible for the creation of the Reapers, who are unofficially dubbed Leviathans.
+In the Mass Effect 3 DLC, Mass Effect: Leviathan, the protagonists investigate a derelict Reaper codenamed "Leviathan" and encounter the ancient aquatic species responsible for the creation of the Reapers, who are unofficially known as Leviathans.

+In both the original and the remake of Dead Space, the Leviathan is the first boss battle of the game, fought at the end of chapter 6.

 In the first Borderlands 2 DLC Captain Scarlett, the Leviathan is mentioned several times, large skeletons of what could be the creature decorating the land, and a Leviathan is fought as a boss battle.

-In Devil May Cry 3, the Leviathan (a gigantic flying Whale-like creature) was released into the human world after Vergil and Arkham summoned the Temen-ni-gru tower into the human world to obtain Sparda's power for themselves.
+In Devil May Cry 3, the Leviathan, a gigantic flying whale-like creature, was released into the human world after Vergil and Arkham summoned the Temen-ni-gru tower into the human world to obtain Sparda's power for themselves.
 The demon is eventually killed by Dante after he destroys it from the inside.

 In Mega Man Zero, one of the main characters is a Reploid named Fairy Leviathan, who is a member of the Maverick Hunter organization of Neo Arcadia.